SmartSystems-UniAndes/Failure_Detection_for_PV/README.md

 ## About

-This repository contains the work developed by Andrés Florez in *Real time fault classification system of photovoltaic panels using RGB images and deep learning*.
-Omitting the Raspberry Pi implementation, here is shown the CNN development for photovoltaic module detection with semantic segmentation (U-NET), binary fault classification (fault and no fault), and quaternary fault classification (cracks, dust, shadows and no fault) implementations.
+This repository contains the work developed by Espinosa, A, et al. in *Failure signature classification in solar photovoltaic plants using RGB images and convolutional neural networks*.
+Here is shown the CNN development for photovoltaic module detection with semantic segmentation (U-NET), binary failure classification (with and without), and quaternary failure classification (cracks, dust, shadows and no failure) implementations.
 [1]

 ## Work Environment